 Piano Concerto 2 and Rhapsody on a Theme by Paganini.
 Gary Graffman, piano, Leonard Bernstein conducts the New York Philharmonic.
 Recorded in 1964.
 Columbia MS 6634.
 This was my favorite music for setting a romantic mood while serving dinner through the 1970s and 80s.
 Its rich warmth seems to go well with my three-color spaghetti sauce with zucchini and scallions for green, squash for yellow, and fresh cut tomatoes and tomato paste for red (and lots of whole mushrooms and several kinds of cheese).
 It may seem that Graffman and Bernstein are favorites of mine, and they are; but the performances on this list are pretty much all I listen to by them.

 Piano Concerto 3.
 Van Cliburn, piano.
 Kiril Kondrashin cond.
 Moscow State Philharmonic Academy Orchestra.
 RCA Victor LSC-2355.
-1962 performance.
-It’s another album of my parents that they gave to me because I loved it so much.
+Live performance.
+1958.
+It’s another album of my parents that they gave me because I loved it so much.
 I started listening to it in high school in the 1960s.

-Rachmaninoff plays the piano concertos himself elsewhere on Youtube.
+Rachmaninoff plays many other things he wrote elsewhere on Youtube.

 Trio.
 Jascha Heifetz, violin.
 Gregor Piatigorsky, cello.
 Artur Rubinstein, piano.
 RCA Victor Red Seal LM 1119.
 Mvt.
 1. Mvt.
 2. Mvt.
 3. Mvt.
 4. I've loved it since about 1973.
 I doubt there exists a better performance.
 The other side of the album has a beautiful performance of the Mendelssohn Trio, but for some reason it does not stir me emotionally.
 I prefer the Mendelssohn performed by Casals, Schneider, and Horzowski before President Kennedy at the White House in 1960.
 Please see the Mendelssohn section for a link.